TClark1011/vscode-ace-imports/README.md

 - [x] Handle priority if multiple imports match (eg; prefer to import `zod/v4` over `zod`)
 - [ ] Add way to disable imports (make it a seperate option not defined in the import rule itself, that way you can disable certain imports in different projects, eg; disabling `zod/v4` even if it is installed)
 - [ ] Allow import dependency to be based on existing of a file existing that matches a glob (eg; importing from `~/utils` if a `src/utils.ts` file exists)
-- [ ] Option to manually specific package.json files to check for installed dependencies
+- [ ] Option to specify specific package.json files to check for installed dependencies
 - [x] Default dependency to use source if not specified
-- [ ] Option to make the completion suggestion have higher priority than other completions (eg; so it shows up first in the list)
 - [ ] Custom icon
 - [ ] Improve mechanism for determining if a package is installed
 - [ ] Document usage
+- [ ] Do not show suggestions when its not a valid usage context
+- [ ] Enable for javascript (have to create a second provider with `javascript` language)